Mantis-Tobbogan/IBM-Datascience-Capstone/README.md

-This repository contains all the completed notebooks of IBM DataScience Capstone Project.
+This repository contains all the completed notebooks and the final presentation of IBM DataScience Capstone Project.